 - How can you set better boundaries in your life?

 Perfection is not necessary.
 Striving for perfection will hold you back.
 Instead, think about what you can start (and finish today) that will help to build your confidence.
-It doesn’t have to be the whole thing, do a chunk and celebrate.
+It doesn’t have to be the whole thing; do a chunk and celebrate.

 - If you were to let go of being perfect, what is the one thing you can do right now that will bring some inner peace to your life?

-- Think back to the last project you completed, go through everything you accomplished, describe what you learned and your feelings before, during, and after
+- Think back to the last project you completed, go through everything you accomplished, and describe what you learned and your feelings before, during, and after

 As a human being, you need to connect with other people.
 Nothing can make you feel better about yourself than surrounding yourself with like-minded people who love you as you really are.
 This is not to say you need a bunch of “yes” people around you.
 But you still want people around you who are kind and honest.

 Belonging is such an essential human need.
 Not to just belong but to be accepted for who you are.
 Your identity is tied into this feeling of belonging and covers what you have in common or differentiates you from others.
-What is important is being grateful for everything that you are, honouring and appreciating everything about you.
+What is important is being grateful for everything you are, honouring and appreciating everything about you.

 How do you connect with the people that are in the group?
 And what do you learn about yourself?
-You might find it really, really hard to go to networking meetings because you find it really difficult to connect to strangers.
+You might find it really, really hard to go to networking meetings because you find it difficult to connect to strangers.
 What does that teach you about yourself?
 What can you do about it?
 You may need to declutter the groups that you are in.

 - What groups do you feel that you belong in and why?

 Choosing you means that you don’t have to do what others expect of you.
-You don’t have to people please.
+You don’t have to, people, please.
 It is not selfish to choose you.
 It’s important that you put your oxygen mask on first.
 What would it be like to say yes to you more often?